EISy-as-Py/hardy/README.md

 * [Travis](https://travis-ci.org/github/EISy-as-Py/hardy)
 * [ReadtheDocs](www.google.com)

+## Requirements:
+Package HARDy has following main dependencies:
+1. Python => 3.6
+2. Tensorflow = 2.0

+The detailed dependecies are reflected in the <a href=https://github.com/EISy-as-Py/hardy/blob/master/environment.yml><code>environment.yml</code></a> file

+## Installation:
+The package HARDy can be installed using following steps:
+1. In your terminal, run <code>git clone https://github.com/EISy-as-Py/hardy.git</code>
+2. Change the directory to hardy root directory
+3. Run <code>python setup.py install</code>

 WORK IN PROGRESS - Please feel free to provide feedback and expand on our vision!
 -----------------------------------------------------------------
 ## Mission: